 Sonambient Pavilion grew out of my admiration for Harry Bertoia's Sonambient sculptures, and an interest in the sonic aspects of architecture.
 I wanted to create an environment in which the visual layer of architecture--the curved, metal speaker trellis over the Great Lawn at Millennium Park's Pritzker Pavilion, was overlaid with an invisible layer of aural architecture.
 This additional sonic layer was created from pointillistic, metallic chime sounds, originating from Bertoia's sculptures.
-The sounds "appeared" then dissolved like the flashes of fireflies in various parts of the location, and floated above the lawn in moving swaths of rich drones.
+The sounds "appeared" then dissolved in various parts of the location, and floated above the lawn in moving swaths of rich drones.
 Over the duration of the piece, these sound objects created boundaries on an invisible map, shaping a new sonic territory.

 Additionally, considering the themes described in the writings of architectural theorist Lebbeus Woods, I wanted to create a metaphorical bridge between two amounts of resistance to architectural structure.
 The dense grids of office buildings in the loop, situated to the West of the installation's location, represented a lack of resistance to structure (total structure).
 On the other hand, lake Michigan, directly East of the installation's location, represented an extreme resistance to structure in its fluidity.
 Sonic Pavilion, including the metallic trellis and overlaid sound piece, created a porous partial-structure--a public location made of sound and a sprawling metallic framework, which was somewhat fixed in place, but affected by the outdoor environment.